bigdatagenomics/adam/CONTRIBUTING.md

 How to contribute to ADAM
 =========================

-Thank you for sharing your code with the ADAM project.
-We appreciate your contribution!

-## Join the mailing list and our IRC channel

-If you're not already on the ADAM developers list, [take a minute to join](http://bigdatagenomics.github.io/mail/).
+Thank you in advance for contributing to ADAM!

-It would be great if you'd introduce yourself to the group but it's not required.
+It would be great if you could introduce yourself to the community on one of the following channels but it is not required.
 You can just let your code do the talking for you if you like.

+### Join the ADAM Gitter channel

+The primary mechanism for communication between ADAM developers and users is the [ADAM Gitter channel](https://gitter.im/bigdatagenomics/adam).

+### Join the ADAM IRC channel

-You can find us on Freenode IRC in the #adamdev room.
+If you prefer IRC, you can often find ADAM developers and users on [Freenode IRC](https://freenode.net/) in the #adamdev room.

+### Join the ADAM developers mailing list

+The ADAM project also hosts a developers mailing list, see http://bdgenomics.org/mail/ for details.

-## Check the issue tracker and pull requests
+### Search the Github issue tracker and pull requests

-Before you write too much code, check the [open issues in the ADAM issue tracker](https://github.com/bigdatagenomics/adam/issues?state=open) or [open pull requests](https://github.com/bigdatagenomics/adam/pulls) to see if someone else is already working on it.
-If the issue is a new one, and you've already written the code to address the issue, simply [submit a pull request](https://help.github.com/articles/creating-a-pull-request).
+Before you write too much code, check the [open issues in the ADAM issue tracker](https://github.com/bigdatagenomics/adam/issues?state=open) and [ADAM open pull requests](https://github.com/bigdatagenomics/adam/pulls) to see if someone else is already working on it.
+If the issue is a new one, and you have already written the code to address the issue, simply [submit a pull request](https://help.github.com/articles/creating-a-pull-request).
 If you haven't written any code but plan to, go ahead and [open a new issue](https://github.com/bigdatagenomics/adam/issues/new) and assign it to yourself to socialize your work.
 When you submit your PR, please reference this pull request so that it will be automatically closed when the PR is merged.